vtareiev/vidyoplatform-connector-customlayout-ios/README.md

 Download the latest Vidyo.io iOS SDK package [here](https://static.vidyo.io/latest/package/VidyoClient-iOSSDK.zip) and unzip it.

 ## Clone Repository
-Navigate to the *VidyoClient-iOSSDK/samples/* directory and clone the repository at that location: git clone https://github.com/Vidyo/vidyoplatform-connector-ios.git
+Navigate to the *VidyoClient-iOSSDK/samples/* directory and clone the repository at that location:<br/>
+git clone https://github.com/Vidyo/vidyoplatform-connector-ios.git

 ## Build and Run Application